 A taste of contemporary Iran

-Besides the artworks, the curators hope to convey the wonder of the Iranian landscape and architecture, aware that many visitors are unlikely to have been to the country.
-This will be achieved partly through audiovisual films of landscapes and cities such as Kashan and Isfahan.
-The V&A will also use its own objects such as a series of 19th-century sections of domes made on research expeditions to Iran, some of which will be shown in their actual size, rising above the exhibition space.
-In addition, they will then be recreated as full domes, using AV projections.
+Besides the artworks, the curators hoped to convey the wonder of the Iranian landscape and architecture, aware that many visitors are unlikely to have been to the country.
+This was achieved partly through audiovisual films of landscapes and cities such as Kashan and Isfahan.
+The V&A also used its own objects such as a series of 19th-century sections of domes made on research expeditions to Iran, some of which shown in their actual size, rising above the exhibition space.
+In addition, they were then recreated as full domes, using AV projections.
 ‘People can get a sense that these aren’t just objects, but they exist within a space and a landscape,’ Sarikhani says.

 For Sarikhani, the significance of ‘Epic Iran’ and, indeed, her family’s collection, lies in connecting cultures and communities and emphasising their commonalities.
 ‘It’s themes of humanity, of deity, the divine, it is of love, war, poetry, life, death.
 These are all the same subjects that we see throughout the world, just expressed in a particular way.’